TIBCOSoftware/snappydata/docs/quickstart/snappydataquick_start.md

         1 row selected

-After running these queries, you can check the table details on the SnappyData Pulse Dashboards.
+After running these queries, you can check the table details on the dashboards of TIBCO ComputeDB Monitoring UI.
 The details of the newly created tables are displayed in the **Tables** section.

 ![External Table & Tables on Dashboard](../Images/externaltable_scripts.png)